Introduction

 Departments & Agencies

-The Environmental Protection Agency is responsible for ensuring federal laws protecting human health and the environment are administered and enforced as Congress intended.
+The Environmental Protection Agency (EPA) is responsible for ensuring federal laws protecting human health and the environment are administered and enforced as Congress intended.
 It issues regulations for Congress’s environmental laws, such as setting national standards that states and tribes must enforce.
 The EPA’s budget of approximately $4 billion is used for research and grants to state environmental programs, nonprofits, and educational institutions to conduct scientific studies.
 See regional grant information, and find the EPA in your state.

 The Department of Energy addresses the energy, environmental, and nuclear challenges facing the U.S., primarily by funding research and innovation.
 Two major programs include the Loan Programs Office for large-scale energy infrastructure projects (with a projected budget of $40 billion), and the Advanced Research Projects Agency-Energy (ARPA-E) which funds “high-potential, high-impact energy technologies that are too early for private-sector investment.”
 As of May 2021, ARPA-E has provided $2.8 billion in research and development funding since 2009, leading to over 750 patents issued by the U.S. Patent and Trademark Office.

 The Department of the Interior “protects and manages the Nation’s natural resources and cultural heritage,” and “plays a central role in how the United States stewards its public lands, increases environmental protection, pursues environmental justice, and honors our nation-to-nation relationships with Tribes.”
-Bureaus under the Department of the Interior include the Bureau of Land Management, the Bureau of Ocean Energy Management, the U.S. Fish and Wildlife Service, and the National Park Service.
+Bureaus under the Department of the Interior include the Bureau of Land Management, Bureau of Ocean Energy Management, U.S. Fish and Wildlife Service, and National Park Service.

 The federal government controls 28% of America’s land area, equivalent to 640 million acres.
 More than 95% of federal lands are administered by five government agencies: the Bureau of Land Management, the US Fish and Wildlife Service, the Forest Service, the National Park Service, and the Department of Defense.
 In many areas of the western United States, major industries and economic activities like cattle grazing, logging, and oil drilling occur on federally-owned lands.
 There is considerable debate in this part of the United States on how to balance priorities like conservation, recreational activities, and economic development, and to what degree state and local level interests should influence the administration of federal lands.
 Compare federal ownership of land in the east and west: